A person taking visual notes. In their drawing te thext "Wlaking the Talk" is visible.

 To showcase the research projects in a creative way, a unique cartoon has been designed for each.
 This research proposal is illustrated by Sanitarypanels.

-• Investments in long-term, sustained social change led by Dalit feminists in South Asia.
+• Increase investments in long-term, sustained social change led by Dalit feminists in South Asia.

-• Call to debrahminize philanthropy that warrants a rigorous understanding of caste-based structures and anti-caste movements.
+• Work actively to de-brahminise philanthropy, which warrants a deep and rigorous understanding of caste-based structures and anti-caste movements.

-• Setting up collaborative, pooled funds at global and regional levels to circumvent caste-based, linguistic, & country-specific challenges.
+• Set up collaborative funds at global and regional levels to circumvent caste-based, language-related, and country-specific challenges.

 Translate »